• Skip to primary navigation

 Ingredients for baked pork chops with peaches.

 • Bone-in pork chops – you can also use pork chops without the bone, but the bone adds more flavor.
-Try to keep them about an inch deep or they will need to cook longer than the peaches.
+Try to keep them about 1 to 1 ½ inches thick or they will need to cook longer than the peaches.

-• Peaches – you don’t need to peel the peaches, try to find ones that are ripe.
+• Peaches – you don’t need to peel the peaches, try to find ones that are ripe, or you can use frozen ones, if it’s not peach season.

 How to make pork chops with peaches